mojahid/Mapping-Deprived-Areas-Using-Deep-Neural-Networks/6.Open_Building/Processing/readme.md

 The aim is to leverage Open Building data to map deprived areas by two approaches:
 1- Genearting images from Open Building Data to train different models
-2- Generating numercial data that can be used to train hybride model (images + numerical data)
+2- Generating numercial data that can be used to train hybrid model (images + numerical data)

 For image generation, the following technique was used: